-By the way, the discovery stage is a perfect opportunity for Product Teams to partner with other teams (i.e. UX and Engineering) to perform discovery.
+By the way, the discovery stage is a perfect opportunity for Product Teams to partner with other teams (i.e. UX and Engineering) to discover opportunities together.
 Discovery is not something PMs should do alone.

 You’ll get the most value if you perform this (and all) activities as a multi-disciplinary team.
 Involving Engineering at this stage is very valuable, not only to get their input but also to get their early buy-in into the possible results.

 Coming Up With Solutions – The Ideation Stage

 Now that you’ve identified a few problems worth solving, you can move into the “solution space”.
 In this stage of the process, the goal is to work with your team to identify potential solutions you could implement.